prashant-IITM/delta-demo/README.md

 # delta-demo
-This is demo for delta.
+This is demo for git &amp; github

+# Teacher
+Shradhha Khapra
+# Student
+Prashant